M-J-Hooper/EnrichJS/README.md

 # EnrichJS
-A library for enriching Javascript objects and arrays with change-tracking, event, and undo/redo functionality.
+A library for enriching JavaScript objects and arrays with change-tracking, event, and undo/redo functionality.

-For example, consider this Javascript object:
+For example, consider this JavaScript object:
 ```js
 var obj = {
   name: 'Matt',